213withani/react/ThinkingInReact.md

 Components that appear within another component in the mock should appear as a child in the hierarchy

+# Step 2: Build A Static Version in React

 ProductCategoryRow : const category = this.props.category; // My input is a category name.

 ProductRow: const product = this.props.product; // My input is a product obj.

 ProductTable: display each {category, price, stocked, name}

+takes your data model and renders the UI but has no interactivity

+building a static version requires a lot of typing and no thinking, and adding interactivity requires a lot of thinking and not a lot of typing.

+props are a way of passing data from parent to child.

+State is reserved only for interactivity, that is, data that changes over time.

+On larger projects, it’s easier to go [build] bottom-up and write tests as you build.

+The components will only have render() methods since this is a static version of your app.
+[Basically no private methods or others yet.]

+one-way data flow (also called one-way binding)